Mix (radio station): Easy Mix

-Viva was rebranded Easy Mix in August 2007.
+Viva was rebranded Easy Mix in August 2007 and continued on-air across Auckland, Tauranga, Rotorua and Hawke's Bay.
 Consumer research had shown the brand was confused with a paper towel product and a New Zealand Herald supplement with the same name, and rival station The Breeze had outrated Viva in its first year in the Auckland market.
 The Radio Network made the unusual step of relaunching the network just before a ratings survey, using promotional activity to "soft launch" the new brand.
 The network returned to broadcasting a separate Auckland and network programme from the same studio to allow hosts to discuss more local Auckland issues.
 However, it was also criticised for being one of several foreign-owned Auckland-based radio networks with no local content.
 Easy Mix began broadcasting its networked programme in Wellington on 93.5FM in 2008.

 The national line-up for Easy Mix regularly changed.
 The breakfast featured combinations of Alf Rose, Raylene Ramsay, Tim Roxborogh and Alison Leonard until a reduction in on-air staff in 2010.
 Roxborogh was a travel writer for the New Zealand Herald, and Leonard was a judge on Dancing with the Stars New Zealand.
 Leonard hosted the show in 2010 and 2011, and Lorna Subritzky took over in 2012.
 Alison Leonard, Rebecca Swaney and Mel Homer served as daytime hosts over the five-year period.
 Roxborogh, Rose and Greg Prebble had turns at the drive show, and Gael Ludlow, Ramsay and Mark Bramley had turns hosting Love Songs 'til Midnight.
 The John Tesh Radio Show was moved to weekend afternoons, and overnight and on weekend nights the station was automated.

-Bee Gees musician Barry Gibb used an interview with Roxborogh on Easy Mix in September 2009 to confirm he and his brother and bandmate Robin Gibb were planning to tour again.
 In 2010, the Advertising Standards Authority upheld a complaint against an advertisement for a Christmas club card broadcast on Easy Mix.
 The ad featured a childlike voice saying he wouldn't receive a "clip around the ear" and "life won't be a bitch" because his family is part of the scheme.
 The network said the ad was supposed to be humorous, but the authority ruled it was inappropriate for families listening to Easy Mix during the day.

 The network was taken off-air on 22 June 2012.
 The FM frequencies were taken over by Radio Sport, and some of the playlist was carried over to Classic Hits and Coast.
 APN News & Media said the loss of Easy Mix revenue and investment in digital media like iHeartRadio pushed down the profit of its New Zealand radio business that year.
 Commentator John Drinnan said the problems that caused Easy Mix to close stemmed from the decision to rebrand Easy Listening i as Viva in 2005.
 The New Zealand Herald reported former host Simon Dallow was sad to see it go off-air, and was putting it down to the "changing place of the modern broadcasting environment".